 When disputes arise, we seek to achieve the best possible results for our clients.
 Often, we implement strategies that enable the client to reach a resolution without the need for formal litigation.
 However, sometimes lawsuits cannot be avoided.
 In either case, we give our clients practical advice on strategy and creative, ethical advocacy.
-Our litigation attorneys have carried to successful conclusions many jury and non-jury trials in state and federal courts throughout Washington and won numerous appeals.
+Our litigation attorneys have carried to successful conclusions many jury and non-jury trials in state and federal courts throughout Washington and Alaska and won numerous appeals.
 We have also successfully resolved hundreds of cases through summary judgment, arbitration, and mediation.

 Some of the litigation matters Socius attorneys have handled include the following: